If you’re committed to achieving something, you’ll work out ‘the how’ (sooner with a little bit of help from us!)

 - Positive yet realistic

 Lorna has over 25 years of experience in business development for private sector and social businesses.
-She was a co-founder of an advertising and design agency, Chalk and Ward, in Exeter and then decided to seek new ventures and discovered the world of social of social businesses.
+She was a co-founder of an advertising and design agency, Chalk and Ward, in Exeter and then decided to seek new ventures and discovered the world of social businesses.
 It was a light bulb moment!
 It combined the business experience with the desire to have a positive impact.
 Advising and supporting social businesses that transform people’s lives and communities is an enormously rewarding experience.

 Lorna is co-owner and co-founder of The Fruit Tree for Business and a director of a care business, Court House Care Services, that she owns with her partner.
 She’s also a keen veggie -grower, allotment owner and cat-lover.